 - Vehicles must be 15 years old or newer, have four passenger doors, have no commercial branding, and be well-maintained.

 - Vehicles must be registered, although they do not need to be registered in the name of the rideshare driver.

-- A decal of the rideshare company logo must be displayed in the windshield if picking up or dropping off passengers at an airport.
+- A decal of the rideshare company logo must be displayed on the windshield if picking up or dropping off passengers at an airport.

-- The vehicle’s license plate number should be displayed in a sign affixed to the front windshield.
+- The vehicle’s license plate number should be displayed on a sign affixed to the front windshield.

 Common Causes of Lyft and Uber Accidents in Durham

 Some of the most common causes of Lyft and Uber accidents in Durham include: